HuiYingChung/yimu/README.md

   cost: billing is by duration, not loudness.
 Pause/resume keeps writing to the same logical session; **Finish** closes it.
 AI summary uses the source transcript when available, otherwise the translation, and saves a sibling `*_summary.md` file without overwriting earlier summaries.
+Summaries are available only when **Save transcript** is enabled.
 - **Window** — opacity (30–100%) and window width (30–100% of the
   screen), both with live preview.
 - **Interface language** — English (default) / 中文, switches the UI instantly.
-This is independent from the subtitle target language.
+This is independent from the subtitle target language; AI summaries follow the target language, not the interface language.

 Advanced defaults (transcript folder, reconnect timing, etc.) live in `config.py`.